Almond Oat Crust Fig Tart

 Oat Flour For Almond Oat Crust

-I will admit also, that growing up I only knew oats as porridge, in cookies and sometimes in bread.
 I never gave it a thought to turn my raw oats into flour.
 That also became a game changer in my hunt for wheat-free baking!

-I am not apposed to wheat, not at all.
 In fact, in my family I am known as the bread queen because I have been making bread with anything I can get my hands on for as long as I can remember.

 Not everyone wants to eat wheat though, and so grinding other grains and nuts, even seeds into flour gave me so many more options to make something yummy for everyone!